Hot Springs driver shot after pursuit faces felony, misdemeanor charges

-HOT SPRINGS -- A man who was shot by a sheriff's investigator Friday morning at Central and Trivista after a pursuit, during which he is accused of ramming a deputy's car and fought with an Arkansas State Police trooper, faces multiple felony and misdemeanor charges.
+HOT SPRINGS -- A man who was shot by a sheriff's investigator Friday morning after a pursuit, during which he is accused of ramming a deputy's car and fought with an Arkansas State Police trooper, faces multiple felony and misdemeanor charges.

 Steven Lakeen Tucker, 32, of Hot Springs was taken into custody about 9 a.m.
 Friday and charged with felony counts of fleeing a vehicle, punishable by up to 10 years in prison, and aggravated assault, punishable by up to six years in prison.
 Tucker also was charged with misdemeanor counts of reckless driving, resisting arrest, theft by receiving and having fake tags.